roperzh/marionette_dust-rails/README.md

         └── app.js
 ```

+You can past an optional argument ( -c ) if you want coffeescript files.

 Generators
 -------
 All generators are based on [marionette modules][3], the original idea is described in the excellent book [Backbone.Marionette.js: A Gentle Introduction][4], and the all credits go to [BackboneRails.com][5]